ricardobravo98/ricardobravo98/README.md

 In this project I was given a dataset of Semifinals and Finals from 2002-2009 and the objective was to predict the leaderboard order of the 2010 final.

-As the problem is a regression supervised learning type, I decided to predict the number of points instead of the actual position.
+As the problem is a **regression supervised learning type**, I decided to predict the number of points instead of the actual position.
 This is because these models are not as accurate in predicting discrete values.
 Once I have the points, I can order them.
 Aside from betting data, data on gender and home/away country was affecting the final result the most.

 **2010 Final Winner in Model- Germany**